johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-03.md

 Requirements {#requirements}
 ------------
-Requirements 1-10 relate to packets forwarded by the device; requirement 11 relates to packets destined to or from the device:
+Requirements 1-10 relate to packets forwarded by the device, while requirement 11 relates to packets destined for or originating from the device:

 1. All instances of frame or packet receipt, transmission, and discards MUST be reported.
 2. All instances of frame or packet receipt, transmission, and discards SHOULD be attributed to the physical or logical interface of the device where they occur.